ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/quick-tour.md

 > **Note**: returning `error?` allows you to use `check` key word to avoid handling errors explicitly.
 This is only done to keep the code simple.
 But in real production code you may have to explicitly handle those errors.

-Following is the sample code with the aforementioned changes
+Following is the sample code with the aforementioned changes:

 ```ballerina
 # A service is a network-accessible API